jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (b) ceasing, because of further information available to the Commissioner, to be satisfied of either or both of those matters.
 (3) For the purposes of section 96 (which identifies matters with respect to which Part 6 does not confer any right of objection), the Commissioner's decision whether to enter into or make a payment agreement is a matter left by this section to the discretion of the Commissioner.

-**Discretionary relief in respect of penalties**
+**Discretionary relief in respect of penalties and pre-2021 penalties**

-### 135A Application of sections 135B to 135GA
+### 135A Application of sections 135AB to 135G
-(1) Sections 135B to 135GA apply in relation to a penalty that is payable by a liable person in relation to a financial support debt.
+(1) Sections 135AB to 135G apply in relation to a penalty or pre-2021 penalty that is payable by a liable person in relation to a financial support debt.
-(2) The Commissioner may grant relief to a liable person on any of the grounds specified in sections 135B to 135GA by— (a) writing off the whole or part of a penalty; or (b) if a penalty has been paid, in whole or in part, refunding to the liable person the whole or any part of that penalty that has been paid, with or without the writing off of any part of that penalty that has not been paid.
+(2) The Commissioner may grant relief to a liable person on any of the grounds specified in sections 135AB to 135G by— (a) writing off the whole or part of a penalty or pre-2021 penalty; or (b) if a penalty or pre-2021 penalty has been paid, in whole or in part, refunding to the liable person the whole or any part of that penalty or pre-2021 penalty that has been paid, with or without the writing off of any part of that penalty or pre-2021 penalty that has not been paid.

+### 135AB Discretionary relief for pre-2021 penalties
+The Commissioner may grant relief to a liable person from the payment of pre-2021 penalties in the manner prescribed by section 135A if the Commissioner is satisfied that it would be fair and reasonable to do so.

 ### 135B Discretionary relief if reasonable cause
 (1) The Commissioner may grant relief to a liable person in the manner prescribed by section 135A if the Commissioner is satisfied that—